Visas for Portugal

 Tourist visas for Portugal

 Portugal is a signatory to the Schengen Agreement.
-Nationals of countries which are also signatory to the agreement do not need to apply for a tourist visa prior to arrival.
+Nationals of countries which are also signatory to the agreement don't need to apply for a tourist visa prior to arrival.
 Citizens of some countries such as the USA, Australia and New Zealand are also entitled to stay in Portugal for 90 days or less without a visa.

 Visitors from other countries will be required to apply for a tourist visa before arriving in Portugal.
 The processing time for a tourist visa is around 30 days and travellers can apply at the Portuguese embassy or consulate in their home country.
 However, it is best to apply well ahead of time and it is possible to submit an application more than three months prior to the date of departure.